 Traveling forces couples to step out of their daily routines and see one another in a fresh, new light.
 They may even have opportunities to step outside their comfort zones.
 Experiencing new adventures together forges powerful connections.
 Friendship is vital to marriage, and it is only increased when a husband and wife have fun together.

-As an example, imagine traveling to Alaska later this summer on the Five Love Languages Alaska Cruise with author Gary Chapman.
+As an example, imagine traveling to Alaska later this summer.
 After departing from Seattle, the two of you spend a week creating memories and having new experiences.
 Imagine sipping coffee together on your balcony as your ship glides through the unbelievable beauty of Glacier Bay, or exploring the totem poles in Sitka or savoring minutes-fresh salmon in Ketchikan.

 Then, picture returning to the ship for teaching designed to help you understand each other at the deepest level, increasing your communication and connection, guided by Dr. Gary Chapman.
 By the end of the week, you’ll return home communicating more clearly and with insight into your core motivations and needs.
 Your week in Alaska has renewed your commitment to one another and deepened the romance.